html-project/Html-Project/README.md

 Homepage: https://github.com/zixuan75/options
 ## Supplementary information
 The **html_project** (also known as **html-project**) is a JavaScript and HTML written program, able to insert posts to the local testing server collection.
 The Java code is to connect JavaScript within a JavaScript file, also delete some conflicting values for the JavaScript file.
+If you have conflicting values of a JavaScript file within this program, you may forgot to setup a local testing server.